trolit/HexadecimalCHECKER-C/README.md

-# HexadecimalCHECKER-C
+# HexadecimalCHECKER-C v1
-Check to be sure of correct counting.
+For my programming work.

+Note:s
+To use it **effectively** you need to overwrite variables in *.c file.

+Description:
+See the result of addition,multiplication, subtraction, division, modulus on hexadecimal variables.